kevmo314/appendable/README.md

 AppendableDB is an append-only\*, schemaless, service-less, client-facing database.

+It's `jq` over HTTP, using HTTP Range requests to minimize over-the-wire data transfer.

-Data is stored in [JSON Lines](https://jsonlines.org/) `.jsonl` format and AppendableDB does not touch your data, it only produces an index file.
+Data is stored in [JSON Lines](https://jsonlines.org/) `.jsonl` format and AppendableDB does not touch your data: it only produces an index file.

 _\* Ok, it's append-preferred._

+## Motivation

+A smart friend of mine said

+> _The problem with databases is that everybody cares about a different killer feature_

+AppendableDB's primary goals are

+- Cost-optimized serving
+- Speed-optimized incremental index updating

 ## Demonstration